How High Is Annapurna Base Camp

 Autumn (September to November)

-It is the best time to witness the stunning view of the Annapurna mountain ranges.
+It is the best time to witness the stunning view of the Annapurna mountain range.
 Since autumn is also a harvest season, the biggest Nepalese festivals fall now.
-Thus, trekkers can enjoy the festive atmosphere along with the beautiful scenery.
+Thus, trekkers can enjoy the festive atmosphere while taking in the beautiful scenery.
 The average daytime temperature ranges between 12 and 20°C. Meanwhile, the nighttime temperature can range between 3 and 4°C

 Conclusion

 My Everest Trip is the ultimate stop if you want to tour or trek in Nepal.
 We will do our best to provide you with the best trek experience.
-Visit our website or get in touch today directly for more information.
+You can visit our website or get in touch directly today for more information.

 FAQs